britecharts/britecharts/src/doc/tutorials/getting-started.md

 ## Summary
 In this tutorial, we have seen how to load Britecharts with a CDN link and how to draw a simple chart.
 We did this by checking the API Reference page for the chart and its data schema and by creating the elements needed in the HTML file.

-To keep on learning more about Britecharts, you can follow our [Composing Your First Data Visualization tutorial][composingDatavizGuide].
+To keep on learning more about Britecharts, you can follow our [Composing Your First Data Visualization tutorial][composingDataviz] or read abbout how to [install Britecharts in your project][installingBritecharts].
 You can also check out our [Documentation Homepage][home] and our [kitchen sink][demos] to see all the available charts.

 If you are excited about Britecharts, want to add more configurable properties or even create your own chart, please check our [Contributing Guide][contribute].
 In it, we walk you through the development environment setup, running our docs and demos and creating new Pull Requests.